Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/decrease-liquidity.md

 Make sure to go through the [Setting Up Your Contract](./setting-up-your-contract.md) before continuing to this section

-Here we decrease the liquidity of our position, without withdrawing all of it.
+Here we decrease the liquidity of our position without withdrawing all of it.

--  This example assume the contract already has possession of the NFT, and requires the calling address to be the same address that deposited the position NFT to our contract.
+-  This example assumes the contract already has possession of the position NFT, and requires the calling address to be the same address that deposited the position NFT to our contract.

 - In production, `amount0Min` and `amount1Min` should be adjusted to create slippage protections.